my-flow/importlist/README.md

 *	Apache Ant™, tested with version 1.8.2

 ### Instructions
+1.	`git clone git@github.com:my-flow/importlist.git` creates a copy of the repository.
-1. Run `ant genkeys` to generate a passphrase-protected key pair.
+2.	`ant genkeys` generates a passphrase-protected key pair.
-2. Run `ant importlist` to compile and sign the extension.
+3.	`ant importlist` compiles and signs the extension.
-3. The resulting extension file is located in the `dist` directory.
+4.	`dist/importlist.mxt` is the resulting extension file.

 ### Further Assistance
 Consult the Core API and the developer's kit, both of which are part of the [Moneydance® Developer Resources](http://www.moneydance.com/developer).